 I’ve eaten many walnut and poppyseed roll slices – far too many.
 And now, thanks to my dear friend Jillian Greer, I have this walnut roll recipe to share with you.

 This rolled up delight is popular in parts of Central and Eastern Europe.
-It’s not strictly Czech – it is a staple in several cuisines including – Austrian, Bosnian, Croatian, Danish, Hungarian, Latvian, Lithuanian, Polish, Russian, Serbian, Slovak, Romanian and Ukrainian.
+It’s not strictly Czech – in fact, it is a staple in several cuisines including Austrian, Bosnian, Croatian, Danish, Hungarian, Latvian, Lithuanian, Polish, Russian, Serbian, Slovak, Romanian and Ukrainian.

 It’s pretty easy to make once you get the hang of it and be careful… the dough ends up so soft, you’ll never want to let it go.

 In fact, after eating 1,329 of these, I am starting to get a little full time dough around my belly to keep me company.
 Thanks Jillian!

 You can substitute poppyseed filling for the walnit filling.
 I purchase prepared poppyseed filling at my local Russian Market or Polish Deli.

 - 1 tsp. of flour